747s (band)

-Singer Oisin Leech appears on Arctic Monkeys' cover of Barbara Lewis's "Baby I'm Yours", sharing lead vocals with Arctic Monkeys' Alex Turner.
+Singer Oisin Leech appears on Arctic Monkeys' cover of Barbara Lewis' "Baby I'm Yours", sharing lead vocals with Arctic Monkeys' Alex Turner.
 The song was released as a b-side on Arctic Monkeys' 2006 single "Leave Before the Lights Come On".

 The band split and the lead singer, Oisin Leech, is part of duo The Lost Brothers with former guitarist of The Basement, Mark McCausland.